Tamer Hosny: Acting career

-In 2017, Hosny released Tesbah ala Kher (Good Night), a comedy drama about a wealthy entrepreneur who suffers from depression and hallucinations.
+In 2017, Hosny released Tesbah ala Kher (Good Night), a comedy drama about a wealthy entrepreneur who has depression and hallucinations.
 Falcon Films – the film distributor in the Arab world – released an official statement announcing that the movie has topped the Arabic box office.

 In 2018, Hosny released a new comedy El-Badlah.
 In 2019, Hosny released a new thriller comedy El Feloos (The Money).
 It grossed more than EGP 46 million in the Egyptian box office in a little over a month, while it reaped almost USD 2 million worldwide.
 In December 2019, Hosny broke the Guinness World Record for the most contributions to a bulletin board.

 In 2021, Hosny released his new comedy-drama Mesh Ana.
 The film is written by Hosny, directed by Sarah Wafik, and produced by Synergy and HS production.